androsovitsk/travel-buddy/README.md

 ## Running the application

+### Visit the deployed application on the web

+Visit [https://androsovitsk.github.io/travel-buddy](https://androsovitsk.github.io/travel-buddy) to play with the application.

 ### Run the application locally

 1. Clone the repository
 2. Run `npm install` in the console to install the dependencies.
-3. Run `npm start` in the console to start the development server.
+3. Run `npm start` in the console to start the development server.s
 4. Navigate to [http://localhost:3000](http://localhost:3000) in your browser.

 ### Run the unit tests